Multi-view Surface Reconstruction Using Normal and Reflectance Cues: Experimental Results

 \subsubsection{Evaluation Datasets}

-\textbf{DiLiGenT-MV} \citep{LiZWSDT20} is a benchmark of five real-world objects, some with complex reflectance and surface profiles.
+\textbf{DiLiGenT-MV} \citep{LiZWSDT20} is a benchmark of five real-world objects, some with complex surface profiles and reflectance.
 Each object is imaged from 20 calibrated viewpoints using the classical turntable MVPS acquisition setup~\citep{EstebanVC08}, under 96 directional lighting conditions.
 Given the acquisition characteristics, the relatively low image resolution of $612 \times 512$ pixels corresponds to approximately $0.4$ mm per pixel.

 \textbf{LUCES-MV} \citep{logothetis2024luces} features 10 objects with a larger reflectance diversity than DiLiGenT-MV.
 Each object is captured from 12 different angles using a turntable setup, under 15 different near-light (non-directional) conditions.
 Considering the low number of views and lighting conditions, LUCES-MV can be considered a ``sparse'' dataset.
 However, the image resolution ($2080 \times 1552$ pixels) is significantly higher than that of DiLiGenT-MV.
 When related to the actual object size and the camera distance, this results in a finer scene resolution, where each pixel corresponds to approximately $0.13$ mm.